Locality and Centrality: The Variety ZG: The Loop Insertion and Prefix Substitution Lemmas

 Now, by applying $\omega-1$ times Claim~\ref{clm:c0} to each $(au)^\omega$ except the first and to each loop going from after this $(au)^\omega$ to the position between an occurrence of~$h'$ and~$g'$, we get that:

 Note the right-hand side is equal to: $r (h'(au)^\omega g')^\omega t$.
 So we have shown:

 So this establishes the inductive claim by taking $g \colonequals u (au)^{\omega-1} g'$. \end{proof}

-We can extend this to a claim about inserting arbitrary loops: \begin{clm} Let $\pi = rt$ be a path with an $\card{S}$-distant rare-frequent threshold $n'$, let $o$ be the object between $r$ and $t$, and let $q$ and $q'$ be loops on~$o$ using only frequent arrows.
-We have that $r q t \equiv r q (q')^{\omega} (q'')^{\omega} t$ for some loop $q''$ on~$o$ using only frequent arrows (note that the two are also $n',\omega$-equivalent). \end{clm}
+We are interested in the specialization of this result when the path of frequent arrows to insert is a loop.
+In this case, the return path is also a loop.
+Formally, the specialization is the following: \begin{cor} Let $\pi = rt$ be a path with an $\card{S}$-distant rare-frequent threshold $n'$, let $o$ be the object between $r$ and $t$, and let $q$ be a loop on~$o$ using only frequent arrows.
+We have that $r t \equiv r q^{\omega} (q')^{\omega} t$ for some loop $q'$ on~$o$ using only frequent arrows (note that the two are also $n',\omega$-equivalent). \end{cor}

-\begin{proof} We use Claim~\ref{clm:prelim2} with $h \colonequals q'$.
-This gives us the existence of a return path~$g$ using only frequent arrows, which is then also a loop on~$o$, such that $rqt \equiv r q (q' g)^\omega t$.
-Now, applying Lemma~\ref{lem:distromega} to the local monoid on object~$o$, we know that this evaluates to the same category element as $r q (q')^\omega g^\omega t$.
-Taking $q'' \colonequals g$ concludes the proof of Claim~\ref{clm:aux2}. \end{proof}
+\begin{proof} We use Claim~\ref{clm:prelim2} with $h \colonequals q$.
+This gives us the existence of a return path~$g$ using only frequent arrows, which is then also a loop on~$o$, such that $rt \equiv r (q g)^\omega t$.
+Now, applying Lemma~\ref{lem:distromega} to the local monoid on object~$o$, we know that this evaluates to the same category element as $r q^\omega g^\omega t$.
+Taking $q' \colonequals g$ concludes the proof of Corollary~\ref{cor:aux2}. \end{proof}

-The only step left is to argue that Claim~\ref{clm:aux2} implies our rephrasing (Claim~\ref{clm:auxiliary}) of the loop insertion lemma (Lemma~\ref{lem:spawnloop}).
+The only step left is to argue that Corollary~\ref{cor:aux2} implies our rephrasing (Claim~\ref{clm:auxiliary}) of the loop insertion lemma (Lemma~\ref{lem:spawnloop}).
 To do this, let $\pi = rt$ be the path, let $o$ be the object between $r$ and~$t$, and let $X$ be the set of idempotents definable from frequent arrows.
-For each idempotent $x\in X$, we can choose some loop $q_x$ on frequent arrows that achieves it.
-Now, successive applications of Claim~\ref{clm:aux2} to each~$x \in X$, and using the fact that the $(q')^{\omega}$ and $(q'')^{\omega}$ commute by Claim~\ref{clm:c0}, we know that $\pi = rt$ is $n',\omega$-equivalent to, and evaluates to the same category element as, the path:
+Let us write $X = \{x_1,\ldots, x_k\}$ with $k = \card{X}$.
+For each $1 \leq i \leq k$, take a loop $q_i$ on~$o$ consisting only of frequent arrows that achieves $x_i$, i.e., which ensures that $q_i^\omega$ evaluates to $(o, x_i, o)$.
+Now, we apply Corollary~\ref{cor:aux2} $k$ times with $q$ being each of the loops $q_1, \ldots, q_k$.
+We get the following, where $q'_1, \ldots, q'_k$ are the loops $q'$ on~$o$ of frequent arrows obtained by the statement of Corollary~\ref{cor:aux2}: